-Figure 71 shows the Average Attendance per Group for the GUIAS program.
-In FY 2021/22 there was a total attendance of 1,102 youth across 100 groups, for an average attendance of 11 youth per group.
+The GUIAS program provided both Group Services and Individual Services in FY 2021/22.
+Clients may receive both types of services, or just one.
+Figure 71 shows the Average Attendance per Group for clients who attended Group Services through the GUIAS program.
+In FY 2021/22, there was a total attendance of 1,102 youth across 100 groups, for an average attendance of 11 youth per group.

-Figure 71

-GUIAS (FY 2021/22)

-Average Attendance per Group
+Figure 71 GUIAS (FY 2021/22) Average Attendance per Group